wordhou/reading-notes/android.md

 ## Defining the AppDatabase

 The `AppDatabase` object defines the database configuration and then provides access to the database access objects (DAOs) to the rest of the application.
 It should be used as a singleton in a single process application.

+# End to end testing with Espresso

+Espresso is a UI testing framework for Android apps.
+Espresso enables fast automated UI testing as a part of the development lifecycle.

+## Using Espresso

+Espresso plugs into JUnit4 and provides a way to perform UI actions on a emulated instance of Android running the app.
+Then it provides a set of assertions and matchers to declare assertions on the UI state after certain actions are performed.

+## Creating UI tests with Espresso Test Recorder

+One of the more power features of Espresso is generating test code by recording a test scenario.
+By running the Espresso Test Recorder, you can interact with an emulated Android instance, and perform UI actions, and then use the test recorder interface to declare assertions and matchers.